Arity

 Named arguments with no values

-Sometimes named arguments are can have no values in command line.
+Sometimes named arguments can have no values in command line.
 Here are two cases that arise in this situation:

-accept a value that should be used when no value is provided in the command line.
+Both AllowNoValue and ForceNoValue accept a value that should be used when no value is provided in the command line.
 The difference between them can be seen in this example: